qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 This is a list of the variables supported by |qg| server:

-* **QGIS_OPTIONS_PATH**: Specifies the path to directory with settings.
+* **QGIS_OPTIONS_PATH**: Specifies the path to the directory with settings.
-  It works the same ways as QGIS application --optionspath option.
+  It works the same way as QGIS application --optionspath option.
 It is looking for settings file in <QGIS_OPTIONS_PATH>/QGIS/QGIS2.ini.
-* **QUERY_STRING**: The query string, normally passed by the web server, this variable can be useful while testing |qg| server binary from the command line
+* **QUERY_STRING**: The query string, normally passed by the web server.
+This variable can be useful while testing |qg| server binary from the command line.
-* **QGIS_PROJECT_FILE**: the `.qgs` project file, normally passed as a parameter in the query string, you can also set it as an environment variable (for example by using `mod_rewrite` Apache module
+* **QGIS_PROJECT_FILE**: the `.qgs` project file, normally passed as a parameter in the query string, you can also set it as an environment variable (for example by using `mod_rewrite` Apache module).
 * **QGIS_SERVER_LOG_FILE**: Specify path and filename.
 Make sure that server has proper permissions for writing to file.
 File should be created automatically, just send some requests to server.
 If it's not there, check permissions.
 * **QGIS_SERVER_LOG_LEVEL**: Specify desired log level.
 Available values are:
-* **MAX_CACHE_LAYERS**: Specify the maximum number o cached layers (default:
+* **MAX_CACHE_LAYERS**: Specify the maximum number of cached layers (default:
-  100)
+  100).
-* **DISPLAY**: This is used to pass (fake) X server display number (needed on Unix-like systems)
+* **DISPLAY**: This is used to pass (fake) X server display number (needed on Unix-like systems).
-* **QGIS_PLUGINPATH**: Useful if you are using Python plugins for the server, this sets the folder that is searched for Python plugins
+* **QGIS_PLUGINPATH**: Useful if you are using Python plugins for the server, this sets the folder that is searched for Python plugins.